Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Callouts

-Along the way, I got hung up on some key points:
+Along the way, I stick to some key points:

 • Expandable/foldable